stevelyall/my-notes-api/README.md

 * Title has a max length of 255 characters
 * Note content has a max length of 1024 characters

+### Requirements:
+- Java 8
+- Maven

 ## Build

 Run `mvn clean install` to build.

+Alternatively, you can use the Maven wrapper i.e. `./mvnw clean install`

 ## Running unit tests

-`mvn surefire:test` to run the unit tests.
+`mvn surefire:test` or `./mvnw surefire:test` to run the unit tests.

 ## Development server

-Run `mvn spring-boot:run` for a local dev server.
+Run `mvn spring-boot:run` or `./mvnw spring-boot:run` for a local dev server.

 The API will be available at http://localhost:8080/.